DFwJZ/weather_API/README.md

     ```
 2. Access the web application at `http://localhost:3000/`

-3. To send wather data to Slack, run:
+3. To send default weather data to Slack through CLI, uncomment
+    ```javascript
+    pushToSlack().catch((err) => console.log(err));
+    ```
+    then run below to send the weather info to slack:
     ```bash
     node slack_bot.js
     ```

 ### Usage

-- Enter a city name in the input field on the dashboard and submit to see the current weather data for that city.
+- Dashboard: Enter a city name to view its current weather.
-- The dashboard displays a history of the last 10 weather data requests.
+- History: View the last 10 weather data requests on the dashboard.
-- The `slack_bot.js` script sends the current weather data of Portland to a specified Slack channel.
+- Slack Bot: Customize `slack_bot.js` to change the default city or Slack channel for notifications.